 No, or maybe Yes.

-There are sellers who sell 5th generation eneloops, and although I myself used to call them that way, I stopped doing this after I noted these details as well as the reply I got from the Panasonic employee.
+There are sellers who sell 5th generation eneloops, and although I myself used to call them that way, I stopped doing this because of the coding.

 Is there a 5th generation Eneloop PRO?